ethereum-optimism/ecosystem/packages/contracts-ecosystem/README.md

 ## Ecosystem Contracts

+### Generating Abis

+To generate the abi and bytecode for a contract use the generate-abi.sh bash script.
+If it is your first time running the script, make sure to run `chmod +X bash-scripts/generate-abi.sh` in order to make it executable.

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**

 Foundry consists of: